nikitosl/abtoolkit/README.md

 ```

 #### AA and AB tests simulation:
-Using ```src.continuous.simulation.StatTestsSimulation``` class you can simulate and check different stat-test,
+Using ```abtoolkit.continuous.simulation.StatTestsSimulation``` class you can simulate and check different stat-test,
 compare them in terms of stat test power to choose the best test for your data.
 As result of simulation for each
 stat test you will get the 1-st Type error estimation with confidence interval, 2-nd Type error estimation with
 confidence interval and plot of p-value distribution for different tests.

 ```
-from src.continuous.simulation import StatTestsSimulation simulation = StatTestsSimulation(
+from abtoolkit.continuous.simulation import StatTestsSimulation simulation = StatTestsSimulation(
     control,
     test,